Young Innovative Company Status – JEI : a powerful incentive

 How to optimize & secure the Young Innovative Company status?

-In order to reduce the risk of queries from the tax authorities on the innovative nature of the research program, and consequently the statut JEI, it is highly recommended for companies to request from the Service des Impôts des Entreprises (SIE) “Corporate tax department” to which they file, to take a stand on the innovating nature of the project(s) by filing a prior notice request (rescript).
-The absence of answer from the Administration is worth agreement of its part.
+To reduce the risk of queries from the tax authorities on the innovative nature of the research program, and consequently the JEI status, it is highly recommended for companies to request from the Service des Impôts des Entreprises (SIE) “Corporate tax department” to which they file, to take a stand on the innovating nature of the project(s) by filing a prior notice request (rescript).
+The absence of an answer from the Administration is worth agreement of its part.
 However, it can still control the reality and the amounts of the expenses.

 Accumulation of the JEI status with other exemptions or subsidies

-The company can accumulate the JEI status with the CIR (research tax credit) and innovation subsidies and employment subsidies.
+The company can accumulate the JEI status with the CIR (research tax credit), innovation and employment subsidies.

 THE YOUNG INNOVATIVE STATUS – IN BRIEF